SyncWiz/CoOpGame-UE4/README.md

 - Advanced AI using behavior trees, EQS & Env Queries
 - Networked gameplay (authority handling and replication)
 - Basic UI (Crosshair & health indicators)
-- Power-Ups (Health recovery & movement speed boost)
+- Blueprint usage (Power-Ups - Health recovery & movement speed boost)
-- Enemy wave and spawning system
+- Enemy wave and spawning system (Using EQS, Blueprints & C++)

 # Game Demo
 The project has a demo map where waves of enemies spawn, and players have to kill them.
 There are also a few spawn points where the player can pick up power-ups.
 The game is fully networked, so players can join a host and play remotely.